Animal Respiration: Gill Breathing

-In this article you can find information and pictures on gills as a respiratory organ of animals.
+This article provides information on gills as a respiratory organ of animals.

 What Animals Use Their Gills to Breathe?

 Just like the lungs, gills are organs which supply animals with oxygen.
 The gill arches are equipped with countless comb-, leaf-, tuft-, or tree-shaped filaments.
 Thanks to their shape they provide a large surface – the larger the surface, the more (oxygen-rich) water can be processed.
-The gill lamellae of fish can cover a surface 10 – 60 times as large as their entire skin surface.
-The gills are protected by a gill cover.
+The gill lamellae of fish can cover a surface 10-60 times as large as their entire skin surface.
+The gills are protected by a cover.

 At the sides of the head?
 Mostly.
 But gills – like those of crabs – can also be situated at the legs.